Casey Parsons, adoptive mother of Erica Parsons, pleads guilty to murder

 RELATED: Adoptive parents of Erica Parsons to face judge; one receives trial date

+Erica's adoptive parents, Casey and Sandy Parsons, refuted the claim that Erica hadn't been seen since November 2011, saying she went to live with relatives in Asheville.
+That claim was proven false by investigators.

-Two years later, Sandy Parsons admitted to investigators that Erica was dead and led police to her body in a shallow grave in rural Chesterfield County, South Carolina.
-The remains were buried on a plot of land near Sandy Parsons' mother's home in Pageland.
+Two years later, Sandy admitted to investigators that Erica was dead and led police to her body in a shallow grave in rural Chesterfield County, South Carolina.
+The remains were buried on a plot of land near Sandy's mother's home in Pageland.

-A report from the Chief Medical Examiner revealed chilling details about Parsons' life and death, ruling that she died as a result of homicide violence of undetermined means.
+A report from the Chief Medical Examiner revealed chilling details about Erica's life and death, ruling that she died as a result of homicide violence of undetermined means.

 Family members reported that Erica was subjected to physical and emotional abuse by her adoptive parents, including that they forced her to sleep in a closet, eat dog food and choked and threw her to the ground.